mail2chromium/ffmpeg-webrtc-streamer/README.md

 # ffmpeg-webrtc-streamer
 Stream FFMPEG based Audio and Video using WebRtc.
-It is the most fastest P2P based streamer which gets Audio and Video from FFMPEG and then stream it to **WebRtc Endpoints** (Android, iOS, Web) and **Media Servers** (Ant-Media, Janus, Jitsi, Kurento)
+It is the most fastest P2P based streamer which gets Audio and Video from FFMPEG and then stream it to **WebRtc Endpoints** (Android, iOS, Web) and **Media Servers** like *Ant-Media*.

 ## Quick Usage: